-Leverage the strength of a global library network
+Leverage a strong and diverse global library network

-By joining together, member libraries benefit from reduced costs and increased access to information held in libraries around the world.
-Being part of OCLC also provides access to library research, advocacy programs and professional development opportunities that create dynamic connections and increase efficiency.
+By working together members can reduce costs and increase efficient access to the vital information held in libraries around the world.
+Members gain access to innovative library research, advocacy programs and specialized professional development opportunities that create dynamic connections and increase efficiency.

 OCLC membership brings: